 The standard DAPS preliminary review lasts 60 minutes.
 Towards the end of the review, students can expect to be asked to step out briefly while faculty converse, and then invited to rejoin the meeting for final takeaways.

 See the Degree Milestones section for general First-Year Review requirements that apply to students in all GSE Areas.

 The portfolio should contain the following materials, in the order specified below.
 Students may assemble hard copies of the portfolio or distribute electronic copies of the portfolio depending on the faculty member’s choice.
-A copy of the portfolio should be delivered to each member of his or her First-Year Review Committee at least two to four weeks before the Review date.
+A copy of the portfolio should be delivered to each member of his or her First-Year Review Committee at least two weeks before the Review date.